 My partner and I have discussed how long our previous kitchen had been installed prior to our redesign and think that it’s around 10 years, this is based on when the house was extended by a previous owner.
-In that time it has seen three different families living here, so wear and tear is another factor in how long a kitchen will last.
+It has seen three different families living here in that time, so wear and tear is another factor in how long a kitchen will last.

 What Should You Consider When Designing a New Kitchen?

 One of the main reasons people start thinking about designing and installing a new kitchen is that the design layout simply doesn’t work for them and, more often than not, crunch time comes when a big appliance such as an oven breaks…this was really the straw that broke the camel’s back for us.
 Despite a few doors dropping, starting to look a little shabby, the main cavity in my double oven stopped working.